Basilica of the Fourteen Holy Helpers: The Mercy Altar of the Vierzehnheiligen

-The high altar of Vierzehnheiligen
+The High Altar of Vierzehnheiligen

 The central scene of the unobstructed and towering high altar is a larger-than-life painting showing the Assumption of the Blessed Virgin Mary.
 The statues depict her spouse Joseph, her father Joachim, and David and Zachariah.

 Pulpit

-Free floating white putti bear the pulpit ornamented with the golden reliefs of the Evangelists surrounded by shellwork.
+Free-floating white putti bear the pulpit, ornamented with the golden reliefs of the Evangelists which are surrounded by shellwork.
 The pulpit tester (sound board) is made of rays in a spherical shape.